 While considering cord blood banking, many people receive information from different sources such as other cord blood banks, blogs, friends, and family.
 Which is great!
 However, from time to time we find out that people have been told things that aren’t true.
-We’ve taken the time to list some of the most common cord blood banking myths that have been debunked.
+We’ve taken the time to list some of the most common myths and provided you with the truth about cord blood banking.

 NECBB uses Pall’s Cord Blood Sterile Collection Bag, which is suitable for all cord blood collections.
 It is FDA NDA approved and CE marked under the Medical Devices Directive for the collection of cord blood.
 Pall specifically manufactured this unit to collect cord blood from vaginal births, or within the sterile field of a cesarean section¹.

-Cord blood is routinely collected from both vaginal births and cesarean sections.
+The truth about cord blood banking and its process is that it is routinely collected from both vaginal births and cesarean sections.
 The collection of the cord blood can be performed after birth regardless of the delivery method.
 Just be sure to let your delivery team know that you are collecting your baby’s cord blood.

 3. Abstract Presentations from the AABB Annual Meeting Anaheim, CA, October 24–27, 2015.
 Transfusion, 55: 3A–245A. doi:10.1111/trf.13294